tekeinhor/mlops/readme.md

 ## Training
 The training is made by running the following code.
 [Mlflow](https://mlflow.org/) is used for model tracking.
+It was use to ease model tracking for large scale experiment and to provide a model registry.
 ```bash
 # make sure you are in the working directory (/adevinta) and run:
 python -m src.training